fuse-box/fuse-box/docs/builtin-plugins.md

 ```

 ## EnvPlugin
-Writes environmental variables to both client and server at build time.
+Writes environment variables to both client and server at build time.

 ```js
 plugins : [